jnkyto/wikihow-scraper/README.md

 # wikihow-scraper
-Very simple Wikihow scraper which fetches random articles and dumps them into a .json-file.
+Very simple Wikihow scraper which fetches random articles and dumps them into .json-files.
 Designed for Python 3.11.

 ### Usage:
-1. Create a .env-file and set your user-agent header with `UA="<your UA here>"` and `EMAIL="<your email here>"`
+1. Create a .env-file and set your user-agent header with `UA="<your UA here>"` and `EMAIL="<your email here>"`.
-   - Ideally you should write what and why you are scraping in the UA field
+   - Ideally you should write what and why you are scraping in the UA field.
+2. Each batch contains 100 articles.
+The batches are written to separate files.
-2. Run `python main.py -b <number of articles>`
+3. Run `python main.py -b <number of batches>`.

 ### Notes: